tytydraco/yessleep/out/Ive_done_this_before_but_it_never_works.md

 I’ve done this before.
 More than three hundred times, I think.
 It’s hard to keep track.
+I've relived this day so many times.

 The current time for me is 5:32 AM.
 In forty-five minutes and twenty seconds, the thing will push the retracting ladder down from the attic and drop into the hallway.

 The creature is small but unbelievably fierce.
 Standing two and a half feet tall, it is a dense chunk of muscle and sinew.
 Blistered gray skin stretches tightly over its frame.
 It has two stubby arms contrasted by the long, almost frog-like legs.
 An anvil-shaped head protrudes from the torso, accented with two glowing pink eyes.
 Black, glistening teeth fill its cruel mouth.
 A leather vest and loincloth accented with human teeth dangle from its body.